Important factors to consider in residence planning

-Due to political circumstances, citizens of many countries find it difficult to travel abroad and are confronted with strict visa restrictions each time they want to enter a foreign country.
-On the other hand, nationals whose passports usually allow them easy access to most countries may still need to obtain a visa to travel to some countries, or can find it impossible to obtain visas due to temporary travel restrictions during trade sanctions and other geopolitical disturbances.
+Due to political circumstances, citizens of many countries find it difficult to travel abroad and are confronted with visa restrictions each time they want to enter a foreign country.
+On the other hand, nationals whose passports usually allow them easy access to most countries may still need to obtain a visa to travel to some countries or find it impossible to obtain visas due to temporary travel restrictions during trade sanctions and other geopolitical disturbances.
 They may also be significantly exposed to terrorist threats or other forms of hostility due to their nationality.
 Moreover, although you may well be granted the required visa, this is always a very tiresome procedure, during which the passport on which the visa is stamped is not available, and this can be a significant factor in delaying your travels.

 If for some reason you cannot get or renew a passport in your home country due to political instability or civil war for example, the right to another passport can be extremely useful.
 Even if you simply lose your passport, it may take some time until you can get a replacement and having an alternative passport may be crucial.
 Or as in the example above, if you require a visa and have to send your passport to a foreign embassy or consulate for processing, you cannot travel overseas during that processing time — unless you have an alternative passport.